dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 2 - Scaling imitation learning is all we need for general-purpose robotics..md

 The first reason is generalization is

 The second reason is adaptability requires a high quality set of demonstration for training
-- Teleoperation of the real robot is one of the methods to obtain data from demonstration
+- Teleoperation of the real robot is one of the methods to obtain data from demonstration.
+For imitation learning
--
+- But most available

 Lastly, the third reason is  safety